-In Derby, the Pledge which Care Matters expects Corporate Parents to make to Children in Care and care leavers is to take the form of a 'Top Ten Issues' list, compiled and managed by the Children in Care Council and considered by the Corporate Parenting Board.
+In Derby, the Pledge which Care Matters expects Corporate Parents to make to Children in Care is to take the form of a 'Top Ten Issues' list, compiled and managed by the Children in Care Council and considered by the Corporate Parenting Board and other groups as appropriate.

-Through the Children in Care Council and the 'Top Ten Issues' list, the children can put their views about the care system, and describe their experiences, directly to those responsible for Corporate Parenting.
+Through the Children in Care Council and the 'Top Ten Issues' list, Children in Care can put their views about the care system, and describe their experiences, directly to those responsible for Corporate Parenting.
 By this route, Children in Care should influence the services and support they receive.
 As an issue on the list is dealt with satisfactorily, it will be replaced on the list by another issue.
-The Children in Care Strategic Group has a regular agenda item to consider issues from the Children in Care Council, to discuss the Top Ten Issues list and to feed back to children in care via the Children in Care Council.
+The Children in Care Strategic Group has a regular agenda item to consider issues from the Children in Care Council, to discuss the Top Ten Issues list and to feed back to Children in Care via the Children in Care Council.
+The Corporate Parenting Board will ensure that these 'Top Ten Issues' are properly addressed by the appropriate agencies and individuals.